 In order to write complex rhyme schemes, you have to understand the basics.
-A rhyme scheme is the pattern of rhymes in a series of lines, or bars.
+A rhyme scheme is a pattern of rhymes in a series of lines or bars.
 Simply put, it’s where you choose to put your rhyming words!

 A bar is a collection of four beats.
 Your rhymes can come directly on the beat, or they can be syncopated, which means slightly off-beat or displaced.
 Syncopation relies on a steady, established pulse underneath it.

 The simplest rhyme scheme is one where the rhyme is placed at the end of the bar, or the last beat.
 This is the easiest rhyme scheme to drop, and usually follows the A/A, B/B formula, like this:

 To make your lines a little more complex, you can place a third rhyme in the middle of one of the bars, or on the second beat.
 This makes your rap a little more intriguing because it adds more detail to listen to.
 It’ll look something like this: